guide

 The ultimate guide to home insulation: costs, savings and benefits

-07 November 2020 | Matt Mostyn
+20 November 2024 | Matt Mostyn

-Insulating your home is one of the best steps you can take to reduce heat loss at home.
-And as we move into winter, there’s no better time to make improvements that could cut your winter bills, save you money, and also help save the planet.
+Insulating your home is one of the best steps you can take to reduce heat loss.
+And as we move into winter, improving your insulation could cut your heating bills, save you money, and help reduce your home’s carbon emissions.

 What is home insulation, and why’s it important?

 But when you insulate, it’s like throwing a big, cosy blanket around your home.
 And that helps it to more easily maintain the temperature you set on your thermostat.
-It also means you won’t need quite so many blankets yourself this winter.

 How heat escapes from your home